 Lance Green was born in Denver in 1953 and was raised there until age nine.
 For the next few years he moved around the Southwest with his mother and stepfather, living in the high country of the Colorado Rockies, the Texarkana Bayou and the Deserts of New Mexico and Arizona where he became immersed in Native Art and Culture.
 During the summers Lance lived with his father and stepmother, Norwegian abstract painter Chris Christopherson, who taught him to paint and was also a big influence in his love of art, especially Modern Art.
-As a teen he & his family settled in East Los Angeles where they remained throughout his high school years.
-It was there that he also developed a deep love for Latin Art and Culture.
-While attending high school, his art teacher Linda Stevens took an interest in him and gave him the instruction and guidance needed to set his life course as an artist.
-He majored in art at Rio Hondo College in East L.A. and became a fixture in the South Bay L.A. art scene until his move to Colorado in 2004.
+As a teen his family settled in the East Los Angeles area where they remained throughout his high school and college years.
+It was there that he developed his love of Latin Art and Culture.
+It was also there that his high school art teacher Linda Stevens, took an interest in him and gave him the instruction and guidance needed to set his life course as an artist.
+He majored in Fine Arts at Rio Hondo College in East L A. and went on to be a fixture in the South Bay L A art scene until his move to Colorado in 2004.
 He now resides and paints in his home studio there.